 As of Fedora 30, there are five different editions of Fedora are available for download:

-- Fedora Workstation – edition of Fedora focused on cloud computing.
+- Fedora Workstation – edition of Fedora focused on desktop computing.

 - Fedora Server – edition of Fedora focused on servers.